Continuous approximate roots of polynomial equations via shape theory: Stability and perturbation

 Therefore the sequence $\{f_k\}_{k=k_0}^{\infty}$ is equicontinuous, and since $f_1, \ldots, f_{k_0}$ are continuous functions, it follows that the sequence $\{f_k\}_{k=1}^{\infty}$ is equicontinuous as desired. \end{proof}

 \begin{cor} If $X$ is a locally connected compactum, then $C(X)$ is approximately algebraically closed if and only if it is algebraically closed. \end{cor}

-We now turn our attention to perturbation, i.e. describing when we can perturb a polynomial so that it has no repeated roots.
-As noted in Section \ref{subsec:prelim_spaces_of_polys}, the space of polynomials with no repeated roots is identified with the subset $C(X, B_n)$ of the C*-algebra $C(X,\mathbb{C}^n)$, so precisely this means describing when $C(X,B_n)$ is dense in $C(X,\mathbb{C}^n)$.
-In order to do this, it will be helpful to introduce the following notation: For each subset $M$ of $\mathbb{C}^n$, we let $\mathcal{A}(X,M)$ denote the set of continuous functions $f : X \to \mathbb{C}^n$ whose image avoids $M$, i.e.
+We now turn our attention to perturbation, i.e. describing a situation in which we can perturb a polynomial so that it has no repeated roots.
+As noted in Section \ref{subsec:prelim_spaces_of_polys}, the space of polynomials with no repeated roots is identified with the subset $C(X, B_n)$ of the C*-algebra $C(X,\mathbb{C}^n)$, so precisely the perturbation question means describing when $C(X,B_n)$ is dense in $C(X,\mathbb{C}^n)$.